Diocese of Balanga: Schools

 Mt.
-Samat Pilgrimage
+Samat pilgrimage

-Since the tenure of Socrates Villegas (now Archbishop of Lingayen-Dagupan) as the diocese's third bishop in 2004, the annual celebration Mt.
-Samat Pilgrimage, held on November or December of the year, is done consecutively every before first Sunday of Advent except 2010, the first under Bishop Ruperto Santos as fourth bishop, and 2024 where the former held on December 11 and the pilgrimage was not celebrated due to having no Bishop of Balanga yet and available person to preside the celebration on that year for the latter.
-Also, Villegas presided the pilgrimage on 2009 and 2023 even after he already stepped down as Bishop of Balanga on November 4, 2009.
+Since the tenure of Socrates Villegas (now archbishop of Lingayen-Dagupan) as the diocese's third bishop in 2004, the annual celebration Mt.
+Samat pilgrimage, held on November or December of the year, is done consecutively every before the first Sunday of Advent except 2010, the first under Bishop Ruperto Santos as fourth bishop, and 2024 where the former held on December 11 and the pilgrimage was not celebrated due to having no bishop of Balanga yet and available person to preside the celebration on that year for the latter.
+It is basically the diocese's counterpart to the Holy See's World Youth Day and World Meeting of Families that began by Pope John Paul II who appointed Villegas with the latter implementing the pilgrimage after having a background for being the CEO of the former in 1995 and the latter in 2003 where the youth attend the event for religious purposes locally.
+Villegas presided over the pilgrimage in 2009 and 2023 even after he already stepped down as bishop of Balanga on November 4, 2009.

-It has the theme song titled "Bataan: Bayani at Banal" written by Villegas and music by Ryan Cayabyab which is also the anthem of the diocese since then.
+It has a theme song titled "Bataan: Bayani at Banal" written by Villegas and music by Ryan Cayabyab which is also the anthem of the diocese since then.
 It involves pilgrims climbing from the foot of Mount Samat to the shrine where a Mass is held and fireworks display at night.